the-turing-way/the-turing-way/book/content/reproducible_environments/06/containers.md

 There are a number of different tools available for creating and working with containers.
 We will focus on Docker, which is widely used, but be aware that others such as Singularity also exist.
-Singularity is sometimes preferred for use on HPC systems as it does not need `sudo` permissions to be run, while Docker does.
+Singularity is sometimes preferred for use on high-performance computing systems as it does not need `sudo` permissions to be run, while Docker does.

 In Docker the recipe files used to generate images are known as Dockerfiles, and should be named "Dockerfile".